#575 - Aaahh!!! Real Monsters

 So like I said, this is again a game that the AVGN already did a video on.
 That review focused mostly Stimpy's efforts in getting through the (fire)house of horrors, and makes the game look very slow, cheap, and frustrating as fuck.
 And it wasn't wrong, because these levels are really damn stupid, and take up an entire half of the game.
 Solving them basically consist of trial-and-error, requiring you to memorize the exact layouts of every level, including the locations of all hazards and pickups, so that you can then efficiently fly through it in a very specific manner so that you can beat the tight time limits.
 It's very not fun, and it gets very old, very quickly.
 And each successive level gets more and more demanding on all fronts.
 Not a good formula for success, any way you put it.

 On the other hand, the other type of level is one I do enjoy.
-These feature the the duo using a fire net (trampoline?) to catch the various valuables that are falling from burning buildings.
+These feature the duo using a fire net (trampoline?) to catch the various valuables that are falling from burning buildings.
 These sections are super unforgiving and just as reliant on memorization as the firehouse levels, with a difficulty curve that gradually escalates until culminating in a truly manic endgame of which I was unable to overcome despite hours of effort.
 Sounds pleasant, right?

 And yet I can't help but like them.
-More than I should.
+A little.
+More than I should, in any case.
 Despite getting game overs again and again I kept coming back because I really wanted to overcome their steep challenges and move on.
 And though I could not beat the game, I put a lot of effort into trying.
 That is far more than I can say about the rest of the R&S games combined.
 In fact the thought of playing Time Warp again makes me want to weep, and the lack of checkpoints in BuckaRoo$ and Veediots! is making my blood boil.
 Whereas Fire Dogs gives you a password after every level, a godsend and huge difference maker in regulating the frustration factor.

 So, is this game any good?
 Probably not, and even if mileage varies, I seriously doubt more than a few (at most) players come away from this thing with anything other than contempt.
 But I honestly had more fun with Fire Dogs than with the 150+ games I've already covered, so here it sits.